logicalgraphs/CryptoCoin/README.md

 * create a separate program that runs a report of recommendations, call it Triple-R, lol.
+  * we need to derive recommendations from trends

 * separate monolith into programs:
   * load listings